How to Switch Car Insurance Companies: Step-by-Step Guide

 Start your new policy first.
 Cancel your old policy second.
 Never the other way around.

 Set your new policy's start date to begin on or before the day your old policy ends.
 Confirm the activation in writing and get your new insurance ID cards before making any cancellation call.
-To fully understand the consequences of a coverage gap, it's worth reviewing what even a brief lapse can cost you.
+Our guide on canceling car insurance covers exactly what to expect during this process.

 How to Cancel Your Old Policy

-1. Call your current insurer or contact them via their preferred method (some require a written notice)
+1. Call your current insurer or contact them via their preferred method (some require written notice)

 2. Request the cancellation date to match your new policy's start date